cloudfoundry-community/bosh-vault/README.md

   - Generate RSA Key
   - Delete by name

-There is not yet a Bosh release for this project but one will be created soon.
+There is not yet a functional [Bosh release for this project](https://github.com/Zipcar/bosh-vault-release) but it is in development.

 # Configuration
 The bosh-vault binary can be configured in a couple of ways: a configuration file or the environment.
 A configuration file